Titanium Man: Powers and abilities

 The various versions of Titanium Man used green armor similar to that used by Iron Man and to that used by the Crimson Dynamo (their sometime compatriot).
 Neither suit of armor was as sophisticated as that used by Tony Stark as Iron Man, but some of its weapons were deceptively powerful, and the first Titanium Man's physical strength seems to have been greater than that of Iron Man.
-He also boasted that his armor was made to last, not, like American technology, "with planned obsolescence" (although he had actually received several significant upgrades himself).
+He also boasted that his armor was made to last, unlike American technology, "with planned obsolescence" (although he had actually received several significant upgrades himself).

 The Titanium Man armor increases the wearer's physical strength to superhuman levels, and is in fact stronger than Iron Man.
 It was also able to fly at supersonic speeds (it can even reach escape velocity), shoot concussive force blasts from the hands, project constrictive force "rings", fire an electromagnetically paralytic beam from the helmet, and was resistant to conventional artillery.

 Boris Bullski, the original Titanium Man, also possessed enhanced strength due to treatments given to him by the Soviet government to augment his physiology, making him grow into an 11 ft-tall giant.
 The Gremlin, being a dwarf who seldom exercised, was weaker than most people, but he possessed superhuman intelligence, was capable of creating advanced devices and weapons, and was an accomplished genetic engineer.